Zarrie/it-in-wonderland/_posts/2022-05-29-scalable-machine-learning-application.md

 #### Application Load Balancer

 Working at level 7 (HTTP), ALB provides great flexibility in choosing how to distribute the load of your application.
-If there is a custom field or want to ensure certain properties are met (e.g. [reading your own writes](https://jepsen.io/consistency/models/monotonic-reads#:~:text=Monotonic%20reads%20ensures%20that%20if,reads%20by%20the%20same%20process.){:target="_blank"} )
+If there is a custom field you want to consider when distributing the load, or you want to ensure certain properties are met (e.g. [reading your own writes](https://jepsen.io/consistency/models/monotonic-reads#:~:text=Monotonic%20reads%20ensures%20that%20if,reads%20by%20the%20same%20process.){:target="_blank"} )
+ALB is going to be your choice.

 #### Network Load Balancer